Think at London Business School

 “We are hoping to close this gap with our content by establishing long-term learning relationships with teachers and students.
 In time, we hope we can be that bridge and offer that framework so that they are able to discuss and debate sensitive topics and work through strong emotions in a safe space.”

-“Our plan is to accelerate our global expansion.
-However, it’s not a linear approach and growth won’t be systematic.
+“Our plan is to accelerate our global expansion through the launch of our digital platform that includes the integration and customisation of five SaaS platforms to deliver our product offering and enable global connections between schools, educators, students and artists.
 A successful launch in a country will depend on the ambassadors we find to partner with as well as the schools and community groups who agree to take part in our programmes.
 This year, one of our priorities is to launch in the UK and embed it into the curriculum as part of the Government’s wellbeing and mental health support agenda.”

-Under Gangoli’s stewardship, against the backdrop of the Covid-19 pandemic, N4 launched a number of other initiatives to help key partner communities in urgent financial need.
+Under Gangoli’s stewardship, against the backdrop of the Covid-19 pandemic, N4 launched a number of civic engagement initiatives to help key partner communities.
 This included a campaign in the Joe Slovo Township in Port Elizabeth, South Africa called “Trash to Treasure” in which recyclable rubbish can be exchanged for grocery coupons.
 Another “Empathy-into-Action” campaign last year included a partnership with charity Tomorrow’s Youth Organization to help seriously-at-risk families in the West Bank of Palestine to help raise money for urgent food, medical and hygiene supplies.

 “The whole point of N4 is to build civic engagement; through storytelling, through the school curriculum; through community outreach,” Gangoli explains.
-“I can finally see the value of my skills and experiences in scaling up – helping to rebuild the foundations of communities, opening up people’s minds to new ways of thinking about differences and shattering stereotypes so that people from varied backgrounds can more clearly see what unites them, rather than what divides them.
-Our vision is for N4 programmes to reach every school in the world.
+“I can finally see the value of my skills and experiences in scaling up – helping to address the loneliness pandemic and the social, emotional isolation faced by millions of young adults, rebuild the foundations of communities, opening up people’s minds to new ways of thinking.
+Our vision is for N4 programmes to reach every school and every young adult in the world.
 This excites me more than anything I’ve done before.”